 DUTIES OF REVIEWERS:

-Reviewer should review and send the review comments in due time period.
-If the article is not in your area of interest then revert back to editor so that the other reviewers can be approached.
+Reviewers should review and send the review comments in due time period.
+If the article is not in your area of interest then revert back to the editor so that the other reviewers can be approached.

 Reviewers being the base of the whole quality process should ensure that the articles published should be of high quality and original work.
 He may inform the editor if he finds the article submitted to him for review is under consideration in any other publication to his/her knowledge.